hmchen47/DataScience/Stats/ProbStatsPython/03-Counting.md

 ## 3.4 Cartesian Products

 + Cartesian products
+  + the size of a Cartesian product = the product of the set sizes
   + product rule: $|A \times B| = |A| \times |B|$
   + examples<br/>
     $|\{a, b\}| = 2 \qquad |\{1, 2, 3\}| = 3$